Italy Heaven: Plan your dream holiday in Italy

 Tired of grey skies and chilly weather?
 Want to spend a few days wandering along sunny streets in milder climes?
 Or are you looking for snowy heights where the slopes call to winter sports enthusiasts?

-While the summery, seaside resorts can close down in the winter (although they can be lovely peaceful destinations if you find a hotel that is open), in the cities the reverse is true.
-All the businesses, bars and nightclubs that close down in the heat of the summer reopen for fun.
-Winter in the city is usually a busy, bustling time.
-Christmas doesn't dominate the entire season as it does in some other countries, but December can have a festive feel, with Christmas markets in many towns.
+While Italy's summer seaside resorts generallyclose down in the winter (although they can be lovely peaceful destinations if you find a hotel that is open), in the cities the reverse is true.
+All the businesses, bars and nightclubs that close down in the heat of the summer re-open for fun once autumn sets in.
+Winter in the city is usually a lively, bustling time.
+Christmas doesn't dominate the entire season in Italy as it does in some other countries, but December does have a festive feel, with Christmas markets in many towns.

 One of the most striking features of Christmas in Italy is the presepe.
-Presepi are ornamental nativity scenes, frequently expanding to feature whole rural villages complete with wells, bakers etc. They are everywhere - under the sea, in fish tanks, in churches, in windows, in blocks of flats.
-Don't be concerned if the crib is empty- the baby Jesus frequently waits until Christmas itself to make his appearance.
-Festivities usually begin after the 8th December, the holiday of the Immaculate Conception.
+Presepi are ornamental nativity scenes, frequently expanding to feature whole rural villages complete with wells, bakers and improbable institutions such as the pizza-maker.
+They are everywhere - under the sea, in fish tanks, in churches, in windows, in blocks of flats.
+Don't be concerned if the crib is empty- the baby Jesus usually waits until Christmas itself to make his appearance.
+Festivities begin from the 8th December, the holiday of the Immaculate Conception.
 One of the most important dates is the 6th January (Epiphany), when the Befana (a witch) pays a visit to deserving children, giving them gifts.

 The final winter festivities come with Carnevale, the pre-Lent carnival.
 This is celebrated to different degrees throughout Italy (Venice's Carnival is the most famous and glamorous), but everywhere you will see small children dressed in fancy costumes (sometimes traditional, more often synthetic Disney purchases), confetti and sweets.